 Get To Progressive Field – Take The “RTA” Train

 It’s easy enough to get to Progressive Field by car, at least when there isn’t a mammoth construction going on as there has been recently.
-The Prog is in the heart of downtown Cleveland, and there are three interstates with exits dropping one off right at the ballpark, and ample parking can be had in any direction.
+The Prog is in the heart of downtown Cleveland, and there are three interstates with exits dropping one off right at the ballpark, and ample and reasonably inexpensive parking can be had in any direction.

 When I’m in Cleveland though, at least traveling solo, I prefer finding a park-and-ride on Cleveland’s RTA Rapid Transit, and taking a train to the ballpark for several reasons:

 – RTA trains are inexpensive; you might be able to get a good deal on parking at the ballpark, but you will use some gas getting there, and the RTA gives day passes relatively cheap.
 Most park-and-rides do not charge anything to use their lots.
+You can get to Progressive Field very cheaply with RTA.

 – The RTA drops riders off at the Tower City Center, which is sort of a small mall.
 From Tower City there is a covered walkway that is about a quarter of a mile to the Quicken Loans Arena (the “Q”) and Progressive Field right next door.